 The HAC measures apply only to Medicare beneficiaries enrolled in Original Medicare (traditional

-FFS Medicare) who were discharged from a hospital paid through the Inpatient Prospective
+FFS Medicare) who were discharged from a hospital that is paid through the Inpatient Prospective

-Payment System (IPPS) after they had an inpatient stay.
+Payment System (IPPS) after the beneficiary had an inpatient stay.

 The HAC measures do not include Medicare patients who arrived at the hospital and already had one of the eight HAC conditions before they were admitted for an inpatient stay.
 Non-Medicare patients and beneficiaries enrolled in Medicare managed care plans are also excluded from the data.